atomicdata-dev/atomic-data-docs/src/core/intro.md

 ## Design goals

-* **Typed**: All Atomic data has an unambiguous, static datatype.
+* **Typed**: All valid Atomic data has an unambiguous, static datatype.
 Models expressed in Atomic Data can be mapped to programming langauge models, such as `structs` or `interfaces` in Typescript / Rust / Go.
 * **Semantic**: Every data Atom and relation has a clear semantic meaning.
 * **Browseable**: Data should explicitly link to other pieces of data, and these links should be followable.
 * **ORM-friendly**: Navigate a _decentralized_ graph by using dot.syntax, similar to how you navigate a JSON object in javascript.